klokantech/embedr/README.md

 Everything can be setup from one place - from the file docker-compose.yml

-After the configuration (which is discussed in the README for every docker container) whole embedding app can be run from this folder via `docker-compose up` command
+After the configuration (which is discussed in this file and in the README for every docker container) whole embedding app can be run from this folder via `docker-compose up` command

+*Steps to run embed application*

+*1) Create folder for source code on some EC2 machine *2) Clone this git repository into previously created folder *3) Configure `docker-compose.yml`, fill your AWS credentials and set S3 bucket and Cloud Search domain with correct information
+*4) Create data folder with `sql` subfolder in current folder *5) Run script 'db_sql_create.py' which create sqlite database which is primary used as backup database to redis *6) Run `docker-compose up` command